suavesigley/Project-hydra-1.0/README.md

 * **IT Operations:** Practising asset management and "Help Desk" fundamentals by maintaining the lab's hardware health.

 ---
+## Project Status

+**Completed:** Phases 1–5
+**Planned:** Phases 6–10

+Phases 6–10 represent the planned future development of Project Hydra and have not yet been completed.
 Phase 1: Hardware Diagnosis & Troubleshooting
 Goal: To diagnose and identify the hardware issues with all five non-working computers.
 Key Tasks: Used a SystemRescue USB to boot each machine, run hardware diagnostic tests on the CPU and hard drives, and visually inspect components like RAM and hard drive connectors.